alanwest/grpcurl-examples/README.md

-# Send stuff and things with grpcurl to New Relic
+# Send stuff over OTLP with grpcurl to New Relic

 ## Install grpcurl